michaelsteffen/sinatra_erate_dashboard/README.md

 The master branch should reflect what is deployed on Heroku, and hopefully more or less works.
 I'm also working on a feature branch that reflects the latest suggestions from Mark, Lisa, and Mike -- and which may or may not actually work at any given moment.

 Take a look at [this tutorial](http://ruby.railstutorial.org/) if you want help setting Ruby up on your mac.
-The tutorial is for Rails, which is a cousin of Sinatra, so it isn't 100% applicable, but the basic Ruby set-up should be the same, and many of the concepts are applicable.
+The tutorial is for Rails, another Ruby-based web app framework that is a cousin of Sinatra, so it isn't 100% applicable, but the basic Ruby set-up should be the same, and many of the concepts are applicable.

 Enjoy!